philbording/fibtest/README.md

 # fibtest
-Python Fortran test program - using Fibinocchi
+Python Fortran test program - using Fibonicchi

+Subroutine in funfib.f has Python directives for calling from Python